pmaxian/docs/content/c/concepts/functions/functions.md

 ## Declaring a Function

-A function is declared with the return type, the function name, parameter(s), and the code for it to run in curly brackets.
+A function is defined with the return type, the function name, parameter(s), and the code for it to run in curly brackets.

 ```pseudo
 return_type name(parameters) {